book page

 Reviewer avatar

 I’m usually wary of hype, but Pervasive WebGPU & WGSL: Graphics & Compute earns it.
-The Metal chapters are concrete enough to test.
+The Web Development chapters are concrete enough to test.

 Reviewer avatar